-- High spatial correlations (>0.7) between simulated and observed regime anomalies are found for almost all startdates, lead times and regimes, indicating that S4 is able to reproduce the observed regime anomalies quite well. - S4 skillfully reproduces the average interannual frequencies of occurrence of each regime, • even for high lead times (six months in advance); however, it doesn't adequately reproduce the interannual frequency correlations at lead times greater than zero.
+- High spatial correlations (>0.7) between simulated and observed regime anomalies are found for almost all startdates, forecast times and regimes, indicating that S4 is able to reproduce the observed regime anomalies quite well. - S4 skillfully reproduces the average monthly values of the observed interannual frequencies of • occurrence of each regime, even for high forecast times (six months in advance); however, it fails at reproducing both the interannual frequency variability and the interannual monthly freq. correlations at forecast times greater than zero.
 Such low skill might be attributed to the intrinsic unpredictability of the regimes, and not to a model fault. - S4 forecasts tend to underestimate the monthly frequency of occurrence and persistence of the NAO+ and NAO- regimes, and to overestimate the monthly frequency of blocking and Atlantic ridge regimes.